isomerpages/moe-meridianpri/_about-us/School Information/School Vision & Mission.md

 School Vision & Mission
 =======================
 ###  Our Vision
-Future Learners, Future Citizens, Future Leaders
+**Future Learners, Future Citizens, Future Leaders**

 <p align = "justify">Meridian Primary is committed to providing a quality education that is well poised beyond the six years of primary education for the future of our students.
-Our school’s vision ‘Future Learners, Future Citizens, Future Leaders’ reflects the evolving educational landscape vis-à-vis a fast-changing VUCA world towards the 21st century.<br>
+Our school’s vision ‘Future Learners, Future Citizens, Future Leaders’ reflects the evolving educational landscape vis-à-vis a fast-changing VUCA world towards the 21st century.</p>
-Future Learners, Future Citizens, Future Leaders  </p>

 <p align = "justify">Our vision is future-oriented and it underpins the holistic education that the school provides to better prepare our students to thrive in the 21st century.
 The future roles that a Singaporean needs to undertake, be it as a learner, a citizen or a leader, form the core of our vision.
 With this, our vision constantly takes bearing from the evolving factors in the horizon in anticipation of a different future for our students and nation.
 The school continues to refine and adjust its approaches accordingly so as to remain agile and relevant always.
 Our vision is future-oriented and it underpins the holistic education that the school provides to better prepare our students to thrive in the 21st century.
 The future roles that a Singaporean needs to undertake, be it as a learner, a citizen or a leader, form the core of our vision.
 With this, our vision constantly takes bearing from the evolving factors in the horizon in anticipation of a different future for our students and nation.
 The school continues to refine and adjust its approaches accordingly so as to remain agile and relevant always.</p>